When the War Is Over

-"When the War Is Over" is a power ballad of Australian band Cold Chisel from their 1982 album Circus Animals.
+"When the War Is Over" is song by Australian band Cold Chisel from their 1982 album Circus Animals.
 The song was written by drummer Steve Prestwich and issued as the third single from the album, peaking at number 25 on the national singles chart, and also resurfaced in August 2011 due to download sales (peaking at number 82 on the ARIA chart).

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "When the War Is Over" was ranked number 61.

 Background

 Like many of the songs from "Circus Animals" that were deliberately written to be as different in style as possible from those on the pop-laced East that had preceded it, "When the War is Over" has a distinctly odd structure.
 The chorus is repeated at the beginning and end of the song, with the verses in the middle.
 It also deviates from traditional songwriting by featuring the instrumental break and guitar solo between the first and second verse, instead of the more usual arrangement between the second and third.
 Guitarist Ian Moss sings lead vocal on the first two verses, with the band's regular lead vocalist Jimmy Barnes singing the third, which rises to a crescendo before returning to the quiet, melodic refrain from the beginning of the song, underlined by more soloing from Moss.
 Despite this unusual arrangement, "When the War is Over" has become one of Cold Chisel's most popular songs and the one that has been covered by more artists than any other.
 At least five other versions of the song have been recorded, one of which attained number one on the Australian music chart.

 Author Prestwich said, "I got the first verse of melody and lyric quite spontaneously, and that, coupled with the verse guitar melody, brought it all together.
 However, I had to write the middle eight in the studio just prior to it being recorded."

 Moss described the song as, "a pretty fine example of Steve's songwriting.
 It all seems fairly straight ahead and easy when you hear it, like all good things are.
 It's so simple, but so effective."
 Don Walker said, "I didn't see the potential in it at the time.
 I thought, 'another ballad.'
 Since then, I know from the reaction when we play it live, this is one of the most loved songs that we did."